 - Prepare major field paper.

-Second-third year – Completing courses and comprehensive exam
+Second-third year – Completing courses and general/qualifying exam

 - Take research design/proposal course